RafanHRayan/rss-learn/Social Studies/fundamental/global-1/rome.md

 Whoever controlled the government also controlled the wealth; this enticed government positions further.

-### Latifundia[^16]
+### Latifundia

-These were typically specialized in the production of goods like grain, olive oil, and wine.
+Latifundias[^16] were typically specialized in the production of goods like grain, olive oil, and wine.
 [Owners of these latifundias started to purchase smaller nearby farms.](#user-content-fn-17)[^17] Senators benefited the most from this activity.
 A crisis is then caused by the creation of latifundias: the, now, unemployed farmers move to cities in search of job opportunities.
 Those that were given housing there had to live in _suffering_ conditions.

 > “Not only were \[city] buildings unheated…they contained airless rooms, indecently overcrowded: though poor in all the facilities that make for decent daily living, they were in addition so badly built and so high that they offered no means of safe exit from frequent fires that occurred.
 And if their tenants escaped typhoid, typhus, fire, they might easily meet their death in the collapse of the whole structure…The main population of the city that boasted its world conquest lived in cramped, noisy, airless, foul smelling, quarters and paid extortionate rents to merciless landlords.” — Mumford